Caleb9/SynologyPhotosUtil/README.md

 dotnet run -- list "My Album" -a http://diskstation.address -u my_user -p my_password -o 123456
 ```

-Depending on your connection speed, how many albums you have and how
+Depending on the connection speed, and how many photos are added to
-many photos are added to "My Album", querying the API can take a
+"My Album", querying the API can take a moment.
+The output can look
-moment.
-The output can for example look like this:
+like this, for example:

 ```
 P: /personal_space_folder/my_photos/IMG_1111.jpg